 Even if you meet all the requirements for an I-601A waiver for unlawful presence and complete and submit your forms properly, you may still be disqualified for the waiver if you are subject to section 212(a)(9)(C) of the Immigration and Nationality Act and have a “permanent bar.”
 The permanent bar applies in situations in which someone re-enters the U.S. illegally after being previously ordered removed or deported, or after being unlawfully present in the U.S. for an aggregate period of over one year.
 While referred to as a ‘permanent’ bar, you may be able to request re-entry after remaining outside of the US for a period of ten years.

-Our Los Angeles Immigration Attorneys Are Here to Help You
+Our Los Angeles I-601A Waiver Immigration Attorneys Are Here to Help You

-At the Goldstein Immigration Lawyers, our experienced immigration lawyers are here to answer your questions and assist you in understanding the immigration benefits to which you are entitled.
+At the Goldstein Immigration Lawyers, our Los Angeles I-601A waiver immigration lawyer are here to answer your questions and assist you in understanding the immigration benefits to which you are entitled.
 We can help strategize your best course of action in achieving your immigration goals, while helping you find ways to ensure your family remains together.
 Contact our Los Angeles office today to schedule a consultation.

 As immigration lawyers in Los Angeles, we specialize in a complete spectrum of services pertaining to immigration, visa and citizenship.
 Regardless of how simple or complex your unique situation may be, you can place complete trust in our achieving the most favorable outcome possible.